WoozyMasta/metricz/CONFIG.md

 # MetricZ Configuration

-> Automatically generated list of configuration options from the source code.

 This document lists configuration options used by the **MetricZ** mod for the DayZ server.

-All settings are stored in a `$profile:metricz.json` JSON configuration file
+All settings are stored in a `$profile:metricz/config.json` JSON configuration file.

 The file is created automatically with default values if it does not exist.
 Changes to this file take effect after a server restart.